Kong/docs.konghq.com/app/konnect/dev-portal/register-and-create-app.md

     * **Manually create OIDC credentials**: To use ODIC without DCR, you must manually create the application in an IdP and use the reference ID (listed on your application in Dev Portal) when creating the application.

     You can use your app once you've added products to you application, created credentials for your application, and a Dev Portal admin has approved your app.

-1. **Use your application**

 You can start making requests to the endpoints in your application, making sure to use the app credentials you configured.